Transactional API

 Resetting List Index w/o data loss

-Lists holding large sets of transactional data that are frequently updated, will often produce a List index limit
+Lists holding large sets of tr data that are frequently updated, will often produce a List index limit

 Warning.
 To automate this tedious task without losing any data, we can perform four simple steps: